 Workforce Learning Link Success Stories

 The Workforce Learning Link lab at the Bergen One-Stop Career Center plays a vital role for adult learners who need to upgrade basic skills in reading, writing, and math.
-Each year, hundreds of students attend class to advance their proficiency or to earn a GED.
+Each year, hundreds of students attend class to advance their proficiency or to earn a HSE.
 Here are several truly inspiring stories of recent participants in the “Learning Link.”
 This could be your story too.

 Ms. G. is in her early 40s, a single parent and homemaker with six children.
 When she came to Link in August of 2010, her reading, language arts, and math skills tested very low.
-Her goal was to pass the GED exam and enroll in home health aide training.
-Ms. G. worked hard at her studies and in December 2010, passed the GED exam.
+Her goal was to pass the HSE exam and enroll in home health aide training.
+Ms. G. worked hard at her studies and in December 2010, passed the HSE exam.
 Ms. G’s skills were retested in February 2011, and her results increased enough that she was now eligible to enter training.
 Career guidance helped Ms. G. understand that her interests were more closely aligned with becoming a medical assistant than a home health aide.
 She has since graduated from a medical assistant training program offered by the HoHoKus School/RETS in Nutley and started her new position in April 2012.

 Mr G. is a 64-year-old veteran.
 He was accepted in the Link in September 2011 with reservation because his reading and math skills tested at the fifth-grade level.
 Mr. G. demonstrated his determination by attending classes every day.
 When he retested in January, his reading level had increased to 9.1, and he achieved a score of 8.4 in math.
 He is now hoping to begin classes at Atlantic County Community College.
 We have no doubt he’ll succeed.